 Without Resources, Vaccine Rollout Could 'Fall At The Last Hurdle,' Journalist Warns

-The fight against COVID-19 entered a new phase this week, as American health care workers started getting vaccinated — the first in what will be a massive effort.
-Atlantic science writer Ed Yong says the coming months will usher in the most complicated immunization program the U.S. has ever attempted.
+The fight against COVID-19 entered a new phase this week as American health care workers started getting vaccinated — the first in what will be a massive effort.
+Science writer Ed Yong of The Atlantic says the coming months will usher in the most complicated immunization program the U.S. has ever attempted.

 "I think there has been a certain amount of naïveté on the part of the government about what it actually takes to turn vaccines into vaccinations," he says.
 "Unless we actually put more funding into this particular area, it's going to be a bit tragic, because we're going to have vaccines, but we're going to fall at the last hurdle."